Home > Library > Research Bias > Explicit Bias

 Explicit biases can be based on race, gender, age, religion, and other characteristics.
 They contrast with implicit biases, which are subconscious preferences or prejudices that people might not be aware they hold, including biases that might have roots in the Pygmalion effect, where higher expectations can lead to increased performance.

-Explicit Bias vs Implicit Bias
+Explicit Bias Vs Implicit Bias

 Explicit and implicit biases are both forms of prejudice, but they operate at different levels of awareness and manifest in different ways.
-Here is a breakdown of the difference between implicit and explicit bias.
+Here is a breakdown of the difference between implicit bias and explicit bias.

-Criteria Explicit Bias Implicit Bias
+Explicit Bias Implicit Bias

 Awareness Conscious form of bias.
 Aware and can express.
 Unconscious form of bias.
 May not be aware.

-Measurement Direct: Surveys, questionnaires, self-reports.
 Indirect: Tools like the Implicit Association Test (IAT).

 Origin Personal experiences, societal influences, active information seeking.
 Formed over time due to societal, cultural, and media influences.